c-lmaz/DisAPrep-ver3/README.md

 ## FYP Summary
 - An educational Android mobile game for disaster preparedness.
 - Has a 'game' section and 'information' section.
-- Includes 3 disasters: Flood, Extreme Heat, and Disease Outbreak.
+- Includes 3 disasters:
+  - Flood
+  - Extreme Heat
+  - Disease Outbreak
-- Each disasters have 3 phases: Prepare, Respond, and Recover.
+- Each disasters have 3 phases:
+  - Prepare
+  - Respond
+  - Recover
 - Information section will include
   - Emergency numbers
   - Information sources